SoTrxII/Pandora/README.md

 twice as large, is included to check if Alpine is playing tricks on us.

 ### Natively
-Running the bot natively is a bit trickier, but not that difficult.

-#### Direct dependencies and transpilation
+First, install of the required dependencies.
+On a side-note, **FFMPEG must be installed**.
 ```bash
 # nodejs and npm must of course be installed
 npm install
 # Transpile Typescript into Javascript
 npm run build
 ```

-### Running the Bot

-Copy .env.example into .env.
-Refer to the [configuration step](#configuration) to fill the values.
+Next, copy `.env.example` into `.env.` Refer to the [configuration step](#configuration) to fill the values in.

-When this is done, the fastest way to get the bot running is:
+Finally, the fastest way to get the bot running is:

     npm run start:dev